waw3/make/readme.md

 ## Documentation

-The documentation for **Make** is on [The Theme Foundry website](https://thethemefoundry.com/tutorials/make/).
+We recommend reading the [Make theme documentation](https://thethemefoundry.com/tutorials/make/).

 ## Contributing

 Contributions are welcome!
 Here are a few simple guidelines:

-### Issues

 Basically, be nice, stay on topic, and respect other contributors/participants.

+### Support Questions

+We don't answer support questions here on Github.
+Support is only available for [Make Plus](https://thethemefoundry.com/wordpress-themes/make/#make-table) customers in our [Help Center](https://thethemefoundry.com/support/).

+### Issues / Bugs

 We welcome issues for bug reports and feature requests.
-We won't answer support questions here, because support is one of the things you get when you purchase [Make Plus](https://thethemefoundry.com/wordpress-themes/make/).
+Please be descriptive.

 ### Pull Requests